IslamKhSh/Xdimen/README.md

 ```

 ## Tasks

-To excute a task, make sure you excute it on an android project using one of these ways
+To execute a task, make sure you execute it on an android project using one of these ways
 - `$ gradle :prjectName:taskName`.
 - From gradle tool window under `android` group.
 - From `Run AnyThing` window.

 ### `generateXdimen`

-Generates alternative resources for every device width in `targetDevicesWidth` set and for every created resource qualifier it scales the dimensions to fit with this width.
-It uses configured proprties to calculate scaling factor, get range of dimensions to generate and list of screen widths' to target.
+Generates alternative resources for every device width in `targetDevicesWidth` set and for every created resource
+qualifier it scales the dimensions to fit with this width.
+It uses configured properties to calculate scaling factor,
+get range of dimensions to generate and list of screen widths' to target.

 ### `deleteXdimen`

 Delete the previous generated xdimen resources unless you renamed the res file or dir.
-It will be excuted before `generateXdimen` if you set `deleteOldXdimen` property by true.
+It will be executed
+before `generateXdimen` if you set `deleteOldXdimen` property by true.

 ## Configuration properties

 <details>
 <summary><b>deleteOldXdimen</b></summary>

-By setting it when you excute `generateXdimen` task `deleteXdimen` will be excuted first to delete all previous generated xdimen resources and thier dirs if directory contains only `xdiemn.xml` file.
+By setting it when you execute `generateXdimen` task `deleteXdimen` will be executed first to delete all previous
+generated xdimen resources and their dirs if directory contains only `xdiemn.xml` file.

 > If you renamed the `xdimen.xml` file or its directory for any reason, this file won't be deleted.